pfgithub/scpl/docs/actions/searchlocalbusinesses.md

 ### usage
 ```
-SearchLocalBusinesses undefined=NotImplemented search="string" radiuskm=number
+SearchLocalBusinesses undefined=NotImplemented search="string" undefined=NotImplemented
 ```

 ### arguments

 ---

-#### This paramtype is not implemented.
-WFLocationParameter
+#### This parameter is not implemented yet.

+The parameter type is WFLocationParameter.
+If you need to use this parameter, you may be able to use a raw value.
+Try converting a .shortcut to a .scpl containing the values you want in this parameter.

 ---